GabrielAndreiPreda/wishlist-app/README.md

 $ npm install
 ```

-<a url="https://nx.dev/">Nx</a> can be used to run the application with the following command that starts both the front-end and back-end at the same time
+Npm can be used to run the application with the following command that starts both the front-end and back-end at the same time
 ```bash
 npm start
 ```